katrinajiang/Scrybe/Andy Wong is Terrible.md

 I've handled the python streaming thing.
 It's easy peasy.
 We have to introduce an offset somewhere, and we might as well do it before we turn anything into g-code first, instead of having to edit g-code afterward.

 Things still left to do in software:
-A. configuring grbl so that it works with our 4 axis machine
+* configuring grbl so that it works with our 4 axis machine
-B. complete library?
+* complete library?
-C. coordinates -> g-code
+* coordinates -> g-code
-D. seperate coordinates/g-code to complete g-code for entire string things if we have time, not that hard tbh
+* seperate coordinates/g-code to complete g-code for entire string

+things if we have time, not that hard tbh
-E. console window GUI -> slightly better GUI (python ezpz)
+* console window GUI -> slightly better GUI (python ezpz)
-F. More than one line string? e.g. "Go Bears \n Yee boi"
+* More than one line string? e.g. "Go Bears \n Yee boi"